Anna Colquitt Hunter: Career

 After her husband's death, Hunter began working for the Savannah Morning News and the Savannah Evening Press as a reporter, columnist and editor.

 During World War II, she served as a Red Cross field director, serving in North Africa and Italy.

 After the war, she performed as a dancer and singer, taking her to New York City in addition to dates in the South.

 Historic Savannah Foundation

 In 1954, Savannah's popular City Market in Ellis Square was demolished to be replaced by a parking garage, prompting a public outcry.
 The following year, a funeral home was set to purchase the Isaiah Davenport House in Columbia Square and tear it down for a parking lot.
 This sparked a movement to start a preservation process in the city.

 Hunter formed a group with six of her friends to block the demolition of the house and formed the Historic Savannah Foundation.
 The group managed to raise the $22,500 needed to purchase the property themselves.

 Death

-Hunter died on January 28, 1985, aged 93.
-She is buried with her husband, who she survived by 49 years, in Savannah's Bonaventure Cemetery.
+Hunter died in 1985, aged 93.
+She is buried with her husband, whom she survived by 49 years, in Savannah's Bonaventure Cemetery.

+Legacy

+In 2024, a monument in Columbia Square was commissioned to honor the seven women who began the preservation movement in Savannah.
+Alongside Hunter's name will be Katherine Judkins Clark, Elinor Adler Dillard, Lucy Barrow McIntire, Dorothy Ripley Roebling, Nola McEvoy Roos and Jane Adair Wright.